 Students may visit campus offices during summer business hours following the office's procedures for appointments or drop-ins.
 Students wishing to access academic spaces at any time during the summer need permission of the faculty overseeing their work, as well as the School dean.
 Students wanting access to other campus facilities at any time, or campus grounds outside of business hours need authorization from the appropriate office or department in advance.
 Offices granting access should notify Campus Police that permission has been granted for the student, including the approved date(s) and time(s) for which access has been approved.
 Hampshire does not provide housing for students over the summer, and all residences are closed.
 Hampshire College students who will be on campus the following fall term may have access to the following library services during the summer:

-- Circulation of books, CDs, and bound periodicals, from the Harold F. Johnson Library Center - Direct borrowing and Request Item access to Five College libraries - Inter-Library Loan: Students do not have access to interlibrary loan during the summer, but may request exceptions by speaking to the Interlibrary Loan assistant
+- Circulation of books, CDs, and bound periodicals, from the Harold F. Johnson Library Center - Direct borrowing and Request Item access to Five College libraries - Inter-Library Loan: Student access to interlibrary loan is limited during the summer.
+Students should contact library staff for assistance.